AFC Fylde throw in the towel over relegation and abandon legal action

 “AFC Fylde now looks forward to building both on and off the field ahead of a new campaign, as we aim to secure promotion at the first attempt back to the National League in order for the club to achieve its ultimate goal of reaching the English Football League.
 We are excited to begin the process of welcoming all supporters back to Mill Farm as soon as possible.”

-Tagged AFC Fylde, AFC Fylde FC, FA, Football Association, National League, The Football Assocation, Vanarama National League
+Tagged AFC Fylde, AFC Fylde FC, Ebbsfleet United, Ebbsfleet United FC, FA, Football Association, National League, The Football Assocation, Vanarama National League